immersive-web/lighting-estimation/lighting-estimation-explainer.md

 let lightProbe = await xrSession.requestLightProbe();
 ```

 The position and orientation in space that the lighting is estimated relative to is communicated with the `probeSpace` attribute, which is an `XRSpace`.
-The `probeSpace` may update it's pose over time as the user moves around their environment.
+The `probeSpace` may update its pose over time as the user moves around their environment.

 ```js
 let probePose = xrFrame.getPose(lightProbe.probeSpace, xrReferenceSpace);